Florida Gov. Ron DeSantis drops out of the presidential race, endorses Trump

 DeSantis' main campaign message was that he would be better at delivering the same kinds of policies that Trump would be in favor of, because he doesn't have the same baggage that Trump carries from his numerous indictments and federal charges.
 He vowed to rid the country of "wokeism," a term he often used to criticize liberal policies, win the presidency by a wide margin, and deliver on issues that Republicans care about — much like how he says he has in Florida.

-DeSantis was elected to Congress in 2012, to represent Florida's sixth district, and came to national focus in recent years — namely, for how he's governed Florida.
+DeSantis was elected to Congress in 2012, to represent Florida's 6th Congressional District, and came to national focus in recent years — namely, for how he's governed Florida.
 He became a favorite among conservatives for his policies in the state, ranging from attacks on gender-affirming care, to banning diversity and equity initiatives in public colleges, resisting public health measures during the height of the COVID-19 pandemic, and sending migrants who had crossed the border illegally to progressive states.

 From the start, the DeSantis campaign was plagued with complications and personnel issues.
 DeSantis announced his campaign on a livestream with Elon Musk on X, formerly known as Twitter, only for the event to be riddled with embarrassing technical malfunctions.